expo/appjs24-workflows-workshop-lessons/companions/05/android-plugin.md

 import path from "path";
 ```

+🏃**Try it.** Run `npx expo prebuild --clean --platform android`.
+Inspect your files and see if it applied the changes you made to the config plugin.

 ## Set string resources

 Add a function to set our lone string resource.
 We'll use the `withStringsXml` default mod to help with this.
 You can set your changes on `modResults` and it'll automatically write the changes to the **strings.xml** file at the end of the plugin execution: